tomcat-slf4j-logback/tomcat11-slf4j-logback/README.md

     mvn clean install

-Tomcat version for 9 build.
+Tomcat version for 11 build requires jdk 21.

 And move tomcat-juli JAR for your tomcat version from `target` directory to `$CATALINA_HOME/bin` directory.